49 Ways to Improve Your Email Brand

 20. Verify the spelling of all names—It’s imperative that you check and double-check the spelling of someone’s name and their company name before hitting the Send button.
 Nothing will offend someone quicker than seeing their name misspelled.

-21. Always put your name at the end of your emails—I can’t tell you how many people send me emails with email addresses that don’t identify themselves and don’t include their name at the end of the email.
+21. Always put your name at the end of your emails—I can’t tell you how many people send me emails with email addresses that don’t identify themselves and don’t include their names at the end of the email.
 You can’t brand yourself much worse than that.

 22. Proof your emails—Never send an email without proofing it at least once.
 If it is important, then read it two or three times to make sure you are proud.
-Look for missing words and misspellings that aren’t necessarily picked up by the spell check function such as “there” versus “their.”
+Look for missing words and misspellings that aren’t necessarily picked up by the spell-check function such as “there” versus “their.”

 23. Avoid acronyms—Even though you believe the recipient will know what an acronym means, avoid using it.
 Acronyms can be misunderstood and can cause confusion.
 When in doubt, spell it out!